 There are many legal nuances for a grandparent to be granted visitation rights based on a number of circumstances including if the natural parents are married or divorced, if the parents have shown unacceptable behavior befitting healthy parenting duties or are suddenly missing for over one month.
 In addition, if you are a grandparent and are solely taking care of your grandchild and raising your grandchild, you can seek custody, or guardianship, over the grandchild.

 The key to any visitation or even custody case is always, “What’s best for the children.”
 The court must determine that a pre-existing “bond” existed between the child and the grandparent to award visitation rights.
-We can help grandparents understand their legal rights as it pertains to their specific situation and help advise the best solution for the children involved.
+Our Family Law services based in Woodland Hills can help grandparents understand their legal rights as it pertains to their specific situation and help advise the best solution for the children involved.

 With over 35 years of experience in the practice of Family Law in Southern California, Leon F. Bennett and his seasoned legal team have helped families reach mutually agreeable decisions regarding matters of divorce, custody, support and the many rights and agreements associated with family law services.
 Call us to arrange a free consultation on any aspect of your situation.
 We’re here to help and find a suitable solution with compassion and closure.